Paulanerus/TextVariantExplorer/docs/source/content/installation.md

 # Installation

-TextVariantExplorer is available for Linux, macOS, and Windows.
+The TextVariant Explorer is available for Linux, macOS, and Windows.

 ## Official Binaries